 Tis the Season to Celebrate Soil!

-By Michelle Probst, Natural Resource Educator
+By Michelle Probst, former Natural Resource Educator

 As we enter the holiday season, there is one holiday that simply cannot be missed—World Soils Day.
 On Dec.
 5th of every year, we set a day to appreciate soil and focus on the importance of healthy soil.
 As a soil scientist, I jump for joy that everyone is talking about soil!
 Soil health has become a common phrase in recent discussions on the environment and agriculture.